 The latest updates on cancellations, travel guidance and safety measures for all candidates and instructors.

-APLS training programs are now open for booking for 2020 and our full 2021 calendar.
+All APLS training programs for 2021 are now open for booking.

 APLS courses will, of course, look a little different for the foreseeable future.